QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Experiments

-\paragraph{Experimental setup} We run experiments on the within- and cross-participant for the same domain, e.g. MPIIFaceGaze in \autoref{fig:MCC_person}.
+As shown in Figure \ref{fig:VAE}, to disentangle the appearance, gaze direction, and head pose features, the encoder processes the input image into three distinct latent codes of size 64, 2, and 16, respectively. \\ Qualitatively, as shown in Figure \ref{fig:appearance}, we intentionally neglect the appearance code for (i) data minimisation, i.e. sharing less information to enhance privacy and (ii) for transferability across different subjects.
+The head pose code captures rotation and orientation (i.e. pitch and yaw angles) and excludes gaze direction to ensure that the gaze features remain consistent even if head orientation changes.
+This is achieved by a transformation (i.e. a rotation matrix), proposed by Park et al. \cite{park2019few}, that maps each gaze representation relative to a canonical (or frontal) head position, leading to successfully disentangling the gaze direction and head pose as shown in Figure \ref{fig:rotation}. \\ Quantitatively, correctly matching samples between source and reference datasets provides a direct quantitative indicator of successful feature disentanglement.
+We report the quality metric as a Matthews correlation coefficient (MCC) \cite{matthews1975comparison}, to account for true positives (TP, the correct compliant matching samples), true negatives (TN, the correct non-compliant mismatching samples), false positives, and false negatives (FP and FN, the incorrect predictions).
+MCC is particularly interesting as it can be used for classes of different sizes \cite{boughorbel2017optimal}, i.e. both symmetric and asymmetric scenarios.
+A coefficient of $+1$ indicates a perfect match, $0$ represents a random prediction, and $-1$ is a total disagreement between the predicted match and the true match. \\ We run experiments on the within- and cross-participant for the same domain, e.g. MPIIFaceGaze in \autoref{fig:MCC_person}.
 We further report the average MCC with varying participant-based data splits to handle the unbalanced data distribution across data sources in \autoref{tab:MCC_participant}, and cross-datasets in \autoref{tab:MCC_cross} quality verification.
 Note that, we use the available dataset's labels as our ground-truth which is subject to error since creating labels is a complex task in the first place given the eye-head interplay, eye registration error, occlusions, appearance biases... etc. Hence, we adapt our hashing step to compensate for such (unavoidable) errors in the data where the dimensionality of the target projected space is reduced to 80 bits with a collision probability of 0.05\footnote{Values are calculated according to the current SOTA remote gaze estimation models \cite{wang2023investigation}.
 For instance, the normal gaze range is [-45,45] with a few outliers and an error of 3 and 5 degrees for gaze direction and head pose, respectively.}.